 The Auditor should also reference the 2025 Cardinal State Disbursement report ( apa.virginia.gov > Local Government > Resources > Cardinal State Disbursements) as another source to review applicable localities and the funding they received from the OAA during FY2025 (refer to state disbursements under agency code 85600).

-For applicable localities that have submitted an OAA application and received OAA Individual Distributions, Gold Standard Incentive funds, and/or Cooperative Partnership awards, the Auditor should perform audit procedures over the locality’s opioid-related settlement funds and applicable compliance, at this section as noted at the Required Audit Procedures.Grants Portal Quick Start Guide
+For applicable localities that have submitted an OAA application and received OAA Individual Distributions, Gold Standard Incentive funds, and/or Cooperative Partnership awards, the Auditor should perform audit procedures over the locality’s opioid-related settlement funds and applicable compliance, at this section as noted at the Required Audit Procedures.

+Note: Beginning with the 2024-2025 grants application cycle, localities are now required to complete and submit all applications and documents for grant award packages, along with the OAA required annual reporting, through the OAA’s web-based Grants Portal.
+Accordingly, auditors may need to request the city or county provide historical copies of the completed grant award package and annual reporting documentation directly from the locality’s account access to the OAA Grants Portal.
+The locality can access copies of historical applications, award packages, and reporting documentation through the “Historical Downloads ” section of the Grants Portal Dashboard.
+Localities will complete the FY2025 Annual Reporting under the “Grants Management” section of the Grants Portal Dashboard, and a copy of the completed FY2025 reporting will also be available in the Grants Portal after submission.

+The OAA provides additional information about navigating the Grants Portal at the following resources:

+Grants Portal Quick Start Guide

 Grants Portal User Guide